Actor Biography

 Sadly I have thus far failed to conquer America or women!
 I've always loved the Beatles and like to think that being born during Woman's Hour was rather appropriate because I've always felt especially close kin to women, girls do run strong in my family, my mum is one of 4 sisters, I've only girl cousins, four fabulous nieces and my only sibling's a sister.
 I was expected to be a girl.

-Anyway I had a very happy childhood, occasionally ruined by having to go to school, and I still remember the happiest day of my life so far as being the day I left!
+Anyway I had a very happy childhood, occasionally ruined by having to go to school, and I still remember the happiest day of my life as being the day I left!

 I never recovered either!
 Acting wasn't a bug it was an incurable illness that infected me, and many times over the years, I've actually wished It'd just go away and I could have some money, because I've struggled for years with the cash ever since I first began to live the dream.
 Oh the misery, the anguish, the failed relationships...oh you don't want to know!